 8. Duration of storage

 Your personal data will be stored in our system’s log files by us to the extent that and as long as such is necessary for the processing purposes pursued by us.
 If you use, for example, the functions provided by us in e-STULZ, then we will store the data recorded in connection therewith until the respective use relationship has been resolved or terminated.
-To the extent there exist any statutory or contractual retention periods extending beyond this date, which periods provide for further retention of your data, your personal data shall be erased after expiration of the respective retention periods, insofar as you have not expressly consented to the further use of your data or unless any other legal basis entitles us to further use.
+To the extent there exist any statutory or contractual retention periods extending beyond this date, which periods provide for further storage of your data, your personal data shall be erased after expiration of the respective retention periods, insofar as you have not expressly consented to the further use of your data or unless any other legal basis entitles us to further use.
 The legal basis for temporary storage of the data and the log files is our legitimate interest in the proper operation and improvement of e-STULZ and in securing the safety of our information technology systems, Article 6(1)(f) GDPR.
 These data will not be stored together with any other personal data.
 A log rotating mechanism ensures that only fourteen (14) logs are stored from time to time and the respective oldest ones are overwritten.

-a) Right of access, rectification, erasure, restriction, and transfer
+9.1 Right of access, right to rectification, erasure, restriction, and transfer

 If your personal data are processed, then you are the data subject within the meaning of the GDPR, and you are entitled to the following rights vis-à-vis the controller:

 If the statutory prerequisites are present, then you have the right to obtain from us (i) access to personal data or the processing of personal data concerning you (Article 15 GDPR); (ii) the rectification, erasure, and restriction of personal data or data processing concerning you (Articles 16 through 18 GDPR), and (iii) the transfer of personal data concerning you (Article 20 GDPR).
 Upon request, you would receive your personal data in a structured, commonly used, and machine-readable format.
 Should the erasure be contradicted by any retention duties pursuant to statute, contracts, tax law, or commercial law, or any other statutorily grounded reasons, then in lieu of the erasure, only the blocking of your data can take place.

-You shall have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on Article 6(1)(f) GDPR (data processing on the basis of a balancing of interests).
+You shall have the right to object, on grounds relating to your particular situation, at any time to processing of personal data concerning you which is based on Article 6(1)(f) GDPR (data processing on the basis of our legitimate interest).

 If you object, then we shall no longer process your personal data unless (i) we can demonstrate compelling legitimate grounds for the processing, which override your interests, rights, and freedoms, or (ii) the processing serves the establishment, exercise, or defense of legal claims.
 The objection can be made without using any particular form.

-To assert the aforementioned rights and/or to receive more specific information concerning them, please contact our data protection officer or contact us directly at the following address: STULZ GmbH, Holsteiner Chaussee 283, D-22457 Hamburg, Germany, or +49 40 5585 0 or at datenschutz(at)stulz.de.
+To assert the aforementioned rights and/or to receive more specific information concerning them, please contact our data protection officer or contact us directly at the addresses set forth in items 2 and 3.